arneboe/ws-dmx-ban-alt-firmware/README.md

 * increase performance of the main loop

 # Supported controllers
-**Currently only working on the WS-DMX-8CH BAN V4.1!**
+*  WS-DMX-8CH BAN V4.1

-Support for other revisions might follow as soon as I get my hands on them.
+Support for others will follow as soon as I get my hands on them.

 # DMX Channels